Your kitchen cabinets take up a lot of real estate in your kitchen, so if...

 Do you know what’s behind your walls?
 In many cases, there could be electrical wires, ductwork, or plumbing snaking through the house providing much needed utilities.
 Or the wall could be structural.
 You need to know this before you even attempt to install a pocket door.
 Some of these systems just can’t be messed with.

 The great thing about this type of technology in the kitchen is that you don’t have to touch the faucet to turn it on.
 Instead, it is activated by a sensor located on the side of the faucet.

 This can come in handy for individuals with limited mobility who may experience difficulty reaching or grasping the faucet handle.
-They can also reduce germ transfer and contribute to a HEALTHY HOME by eliminating the need to touch the faucet after messy tasks like preparing raw foods.
+They can also reduce germ transfer and contribute to a CLEAN HOME by eliminating the need to touch the faucet after messy tasks like preparing raw foods.

 To move or not to move?
 I hear that question often from families with an aging member or families with a member with mobility issues.
 The truth is, if you RENOVATE IT RIGHT, your house can be renovated to accommodate your needs.

 Buying stainless steel appliances, replacing old cabinetry with new, and adding a fresh coat of paint are enough for many people to call a renovation compete – but rebuilding your home for life takes more consideration than that.
 Is Aging in Place Right for You and Your Home?